 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the K-1 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Pentax K-1 Manual.
+Further information on the features and operation of the 60D and K-1 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Pentax K-1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 60D: